 Our tuition assistance fund allows students whose families find that they are unable to afford the full tuition, the opportunity to attend.
 The 2018-2019 tuition rate is:

 It is our desire to sustain this fund at a level of $100,000.
 We do not want to turn anyone away for financial reasons.
 Our goal is to make this fund available year round to families in need.

 We have several special classes at St. Clare.
 Each one has room for growth and new programs to be added.
 Our “specials” include: art, music, physical education, Spanish, technology and after-school athletics.
 If a specific subject taught at St. Clare is close to your heart, we invite you to support and underwrite initiatives within that subject matter.

-Our teacher wish list reflects the needs of our teachers.
+Our teacher wish list reflects the needs of our teachers that extend beyond items in the budget.
 We welcome a full or partial donation to any item.

 Establishing an endowment can ensure quality education and financial stability for our school.
 Unrestricted endowments provide income that the school can use in areas of greatest need or opportunity.
 The school would invest the initial gift and only spend a portion of the average annual investment return.
 The remaining income is added to the principal.
 A benefactor who makes an endowment gift today can be confident that it will continue to support its intended purpose in the future.

 You can strengthen the impact of your contributions through matching gift programs.
 A matching gift is a gift from an employer that matches an employee’s charitable contribution.
 A matching gift can double, and in some cases even triple, the amount St. Clare might receive from an individual benefactor.
 To find out if your employer has such a program, contact a representative of your corporation’s human resources department.

 A bequest is a gift made in a will.
 Bequests help St. Clare pursue its mission.
 A bequest to St. Clare may be made in the body of your will or it may be added as a codicil so that the entire will does not have to be rewritten.